adamscavette/adamscavette.github.io/README.md

 <img src="/1664665342086.jpg">

 <h2>About Me</h2>
 <p> I am a regional economist at the Baltimore branch of the <a href="https://www.richmondfed.org/">Federal Reserve Bank of Richmond</a>.
 My research spans topics within urban, public, labor, and housing economics.
 Much of my research focuses on understanding the effects of place-based government policies on labor market outcomes.
-My research has been published in the leading academic journals in urban economics, the <i>Journal of Urban Economics</i> and <i>Regional Science and Urban Economics</i>, and covered by media outlets including <i>The New York Times</i> and <i>Bloomberg</i>.</p>
+My research has been published in the leading academic journals in urban economics, the <i>Journal of Urban Economics</i> and <i>Regional Science and Urban Economics</i>, and covered by major media outlets including <i>The New York Times</i> and <i>Bloomberg</i>.</p>

 <p> I earned my PhD in public policy from <a href="https://bloustein.rutgers.edu/">Rutgers University-New Brunswick</a> in 2024.
 I also hold advanced degrees in engineering and economics from the <a href="https://www.seas.upenn.edu/">University of Pennsylvania</a> and the <a href="https://www.ed.ac.uk/economics">University of Edinburgh</a>, respectively. </p>